Gabriel-p/massclean_cl_OLD/README.md

 MASSCLEAN cluster generator
 ============

-The set of bash/python scripts in this repository are intended to generate synthetic clusters making use of the [MASSCLEAN](http://www.physics.uc.edu/~bogdan/massclean/) package and to compare their real parameters (center, radius, metallicity, age, distance, extinction) with those obtained by the [OCAAT](https://github.com/Gabriel-p/ocaat) code for each one.
+This set of bash/python scripts is intended to generate synthetic clusters by making use of the [MASSCLEAN](http://www.physics.uc.edu/~bogdan/massclean/) package and to compare their real parameters (center, radius, metallicity, age, distance, extinction) with those obtained by the [OCAAT](https://github.com/Gabriel-p/ocaat) code applied to each one of them.

 1st step
 ---------